-5. TSJV would have to ensure that air or oxygen is the only breathing gas in the working chamber.
+5. McNally must ensure that air or oxygen as the only breathing gas in the working chamber.

-6. TSJV would have to follow the 1992 French Decompression Tables for air or oxygen decompression as specified in the HOM; specifically, the extracted portions of the 1992 French Decompression tables titled, "French Regulation Air Standard Tables.'
+6. McNally must follow the 1992 French Decompression Tables for air, air-oxygen, and oxygen decompression specified in the HOM, specifically the tables titled "French Regulation Air Standard Tables."

-- 7. TSJV would have to equip manlocks used by employees with an air or oxygen delivery system, as specified by the HOM for the project.
-TSJV would be prohibited from storing in the tunnel any oxygen or other compressed gases used in conjunction with hyperbaric work. - 8.
-Workers performing hot work under hyperbaric conditions would have to use flame-retardant personal protective equipment and clothing.
+7. McNally must equip man-locks used by their employees with an oxygen-delivery system as specified by the HOM.
+McNally is prohibited from storing in the tunnel any oxygen or other compressed gases used in conjunction with hyperbaric work.

+8. Workers performing hot work under hyperbaric conditions must use flame-retardant personal protective equipment and clothing.

-9. In hyperbaric work areas, TSJV would have to maintain an adequate fire-suppression system approved for hyperbaric work areas.
+9. In hyperbaric work areas, McNally must maintain an adequate firesuppression system approved for hyperbaric work areas.

-10. TSJV would have to develop and implement one or more Job Hazard Analysis (JHA) for work in the hyperbaric work areas, and review, periodically and as necessary (e.g., after making changes to a planned intervention that affects its operation), the contents of the JHAs with affected employees.
-The JHAs would have to include all the job functions that the risk assessment 19 indicates are essential to prevent injury or illness.
+10. McNally must develop and implement one or more Job Hazard Analyses (JHA) for work in the hyperbaric work areas, and review, periodically and as necessary (e.g., after making changes to a planned intervention that affects their operation), the contents of the JHAs with affected employees.
+The JHAs must include all the job functions that the risk